 CREP is a New York State initiative funded through the State's 1115 Medicaid Waiver.
-CREP is designed to meet programmatic goals and support the expansion of Medicaid Managed Care in two specific special need areas - Home and Community Based Behavioral Health ("HCBS") services and Managed Long Term Care ("MLTC").
+CREP is designed to meet programmatic goals and support the expansion of Medicaid Managed Care in two specific special need areas - Home and Community Based Behavioral Health ("HCBS") services and MLTC.
 Under CREP, selected public hospitals assess HCBS needs and gaps for the HARP population, and develop workforce training initiatives for both HCBS and MLTC.
 NYC Health + Hospitals was awarded \$432 million over four years beginning in April 2016.

-CREP program funds are paid to participating facilities for completion of program related deliverables defined by the NYS Department of Health and evaluated by Fidelis Care, NYS' administrator for the program.
-Similar to the DSRIP funds, CREP require provision of matching funds through IGTs from NYC Health + Hospitals to the State.
+CREP program funds are paid to participating facilities for completion of program-related deliverables defined by the NYSDOH and evaluated by Fidelis Care, NYS' administrator for the program.
+Similar to the DSRIP funds, CREP requires provisions of matching funds through IGTs from NYC Health + Hospitals to the State.